0x42697262/obsidian_files/Notes/020 Studies/Think.md

 Act utilitarianism is all about the act and providing results whether it is good or bad.
 As for rule utilitarianism, it regards itself to a rule, law, or a code of conduct that is formulated from the utility principle.

 ### 4. What can be considered as morally good act in Natural Law ethical view?
 Explain.
+I think what can be considered as a morallyl good act for natural law is that if we follow the seven basic goods then it can be considered as morally good.
+For example, reproduction for the purpose of giving birth to a new life is morally good however if the act has another end or purpose then it is not considered to be morally good.

 ### 5. What are the main differences in Kant’s Categorical Imperatives and Utilitarianism ethical views?
 Discuss.
+Their main difference for Kantianism is that the act must be as a means of an end because it is a duty while in Utilitarianism ethical views the act can be considered morally good if it produces the greatest number of people.
+These two ethical views can sometimes overlap however there are differences between them.
+Kantianism is more inclined to sake of duty and a virtue by intrinsict value.
+So, even if the act in utilitarianism is morally good but it does not mean it is also morally good for Kantianism.
+Such example is stealing from the rich and giving it to the poor.
+Utilitarianism would say it is morally good since it benefits the largest amount of people however in Kantianism, it is not because it cannot be applied universally according to Principle of Universality.

+---
+Although I was not interested on this lesson, I was able to brush up my previous semesters lesson for ethics.
+I think I had more understanding in the past than now, or maybe the opposite.

 # Week 4
+Looking into this lesson, I immediately brougth back my interest to this class since it tooks about intellectual property.
+As a proud P-flag person, I have no moral or ethical issues of what I have been doing ever since I used a computer.
+Ever.
+Here's my learning log for this week's lesson.
 ### 1.What is intellectual property?
 Describe.
 A concept, law, or idea that when a person creates a work or creation, they have rights to ownership.
 This prevents other people from stealing their works.
 So, when someone produces a music or writes a novel, they have the rights to copyright.
 When someone discovers or have a new invention, then they have the rights for patent.
 When someone creates a company, they the the rights to trademark.
 And so for other different kinds of rights as long as the person who created such works, concepts, or ideas are protected.
 If put into otherwords, intellectual property is an intangible creative work, that is its ideas and not necesarrily the physical form, which is protected by the copyright and patent laws.